msbnetcouk/Kompressor/README.md

 All other requests use Powershell's Invoke-RestMethod. https://curl.haxx.se/download.html

-3. A Batfish server/container - This is where all the magic happens!
+3. A Batfish container - This is where all the magic happens!
 Batfish uses TCP/9996 and TCP/9997 by default. https://github.com/batfish/batfish